skyportal/skyportal/doc/advanced_usage.md

 - That dictionary must contain the following entries:
 - `Mag_G', 'Mag_Bp', 'Mag_Rp', 'Plx'.
-- All these names (including the catalog name) will be made customizable on a future release.
+- All these names (including the catalog name) will be made customizable in a future release.
 Currently the HR diagram is drawn only for Gaia data.
 - The names are searched ignoring case, and removing underscores.
   So, for example, the dictionary can contain `mag_g` or `MagG`, and would still be accepted as data for an HR diagram.
-  Please do not include multiple data keys with indistinguishable names, i.e., both `mag_g` and `Mag_G` in the same `Annotation` as this will cause undefinced behavior.
+  Please do not include multiple data keys with indistinguishable names, i.e., both `mag_g` and `Mag_G` in the same `Annotation` as this will cause undefined behavior.

-Finally, the return value `r` from the request should contain a `status==200` and a return data dictionary with the data that was posted.
+Finally, the return value `response` from the request should contain a `status==200` and a data dictionary with the data that was posted.
 If the posting was unsuccessful, the status would be 400.